irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 <p align="right"> Use this icon to select the perk you are interested in: <img width="286" height="71"  src="https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/main/Gilza_pics/headings_icon.png"> </p>

-Stats are updated for DEV patch: 2.5
+Stats are updated (NOT COMPLETE) for DEV patch: 2.5

 # General info: